ragav-47/PCB-MiniProject/README.md

 To design and develop a PCB board for any specific application.

 ### DESIGN STEPS
-1)Design the schematic using Eagle.
+1)Design the schematic using Eagle.<br>
-2)Create the PCB layout in Eagle, ensuring proper component placement and trace routing.
+2)Create the PCB layout in Eagle, ensuring proper component placement and trace routing.<br>
-3)Generate Gerber files in Eagle for manufacturing.
+3)Generate Gerber files in Eagle for manufacturing.<br>
-4)Import the Gerber files into CopperCAM and generate GCODE.
+4)Import the Gerber files into CopperCAM and generate GCODE.<br>
-5)Set up the PCB prototyping machine and load the PCB blank.
+5)Set up the PCB prototyping machine and load the PCB blank.<br>
-6)Load the GCODE into the machine's control software.
+6)Load the GCODE into the machine's control software.<br>
 7)Run the machine to mill traces, drill holes, and cut out the PCB.

 ### G-CODE